 Total Help with Kelp

 Growing puppies, lactating mothers and geriatrics can all benefit from kelp.
 It’s great for infections, skin diseases and aids in the healing of bones.
-Older dogs show an increase in activities and weight gain after kelp supplementation.
-Senility, mastitis and cancer could also improve from eating this sea veggie.
+Older dogs show an increase in activities and weight gain from kelp supplementation.

 Conclusion on Kelp

 You can, and probably should, feed some kelp to your pet dog.
-The health benefits of this very special sea vegetable are overwhelming.
-Canines receiving kelp supplementation have a better chance of being healthy and strong, which will enable a happier and longer life.
+The health benefits of this special sea vegetable are overwhelming.
+Canines receiving kelp supplementation are more likely to be healthy and strong.
+For a happier and longer life, you and your dog should consider adding this fabulous food.